Class And Man

 Go to Part III.

 John Coleman co-hosts Christian History & Ideas, and is the founder of Apocatastasis: An Institute for the Humanities, an alternative college and high school in New Milford, Connecticut.
 Apocatastasis is a school focused on studying the Western humanities in an integrated fashion, while at the same time adjusting to the changing educational field.
-Information about the college can be found at their website.
+Information about the college can be found at its website.

 The image shows, “Main Street, Gloucester,” by John Sloan, painted in 1917.